NisreenFarhoud/Bash-Cheatsheet/README.md

   Hello
   $ false && echo Hello
 ```
-When using the `||` connetcor, the first command will always execute and the next command will only execute if the one before it fails.
+When using the `||` connector, the first command will always execute and the next command will only execute if the one before it fails.
 For example, the command `echo` will execute in the second example but not in the first.
 ```
   $ true || echo Hello